jamiekimyu/IDD-Fa18-Lab2/README.md

 ## Part B. Writing to the LCD

 **a.
 What voltage level do you need to power your display?**
+5V

 **b.
 What voltage level do you need to power the display backlight?**

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**
+When connecting the DB4-DB7 pins on the LCD, I connected it directly to the corresponding IO pins on the Arduino but did not connect it to ground as the schematic indicated.
+I fixed it by connected ground to the negative strip on one side of the breadboard, ensuring that the entire row is connected to ground.
+Then that gave me more room to connect the DB4-DB7 pins both to ground and the IO pins.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**